EBIvariation/vcf-validator/README.md

 In order to create the build scripts, please run `cmake` with your preferred generator.
 For instance, `cmake -G "Unix Makefiles"` will create Makefiles, and to build the binaries, you will need to run `make`.
 If the ODB libraries were not found during the build, please run `sudo updatedb && sudo ldconfig`.

-**Note:** We have removed `BUILD_STATIC` flag from `cmake`.
+**Note** : We have removed `BUILD_STATIC` flag from `cmake`.
-Cmake will automatically generate build files for static build.
+Cmake will automatically generate build scripts for static build.
 Also, if ODB has been installed in a non-default location, the option `-DEXT_LIB_PATH=/path/to/external/libraries/folder` must be also provided to the `cmake` command.

 Binaries will be created in the `bin` subfolder.